 (A) Do not degrease porous or absorbent materials such as cloth, leather, wood or rope;

-(B) The cover of the degreaser should be closed at all times except when processing workloads;
+(B) The cover of the degreaser must be closed at all times except when processing workloads;

-(C) When the cover is open the lip of the degreaser should not be exposed to steady drafts greater than 15.3 meters per minute (50 feet/minute);
+(C) When the cover is open the lip of the degreaser must not be exposed to steady drafts greater than 15.3 meters per minute (50 feet/minute);

 (D) Rack parts so as to facilitate solvent drainage from the parts;

-(E) Workloads should not occupy more than one-half of the vapor-air interface area;
+(E) Workloads must not occupy more than one-half of the vapor-air interface area;

-(F) When using a powered hoist, the vertical speed of parts in and out of the vapor zone should be less than 3.35 meters per minute (11 feet/minute);
+(F) When using a powered hoist, the vertical speed of parts in and out of the vapor zone must be less than 3.35 meters per minute (11 feet/minute);

 (G) Degrease the workload in the vapor zone until condensation ceases;

-(H) Spraying operations should be done within the vapor layer;
+(H) Spraying operations must be done within the vapor layer;

 (I) Hold parts in the degreaser until visually dry;

-(J) When equipped with a lip exhaust, the fan should be turned off when the cover is closed;
+(J) When equipped with a lip exhaust, the fan must be turned off when the cover is closed;

-(K) The condenser water shall be turned on before the sump heater when starting up a cold vapor degreaser.
-The sump heater shall be turned off and the solvent vapor layer allowed to collapse before closing the condenser water when shutting down a hot vapor degreaser;
+(K) The condenser water must be turned on before the sump heater when starting up a cold vapor degreaser.
+The sump heater must be turned off and the solvent vapor layer allowed to collapse before closing the condenser water when shutting down a hot vapor degreaser;

-(L) Water shall not be visible in the solvent stream from the water separator.
+(L) Water may not be visible in the solvent stream from the water separator.